A Time Series Analysis of Malware Uploads to Programming Language Ecosystems: Discussion

 The results have also implications for research.
-For instance, reflecting a lack of data sharing and a lack of good benchmark datasets in malware research~\cite{Botacin21}, some studies have attempted to verify a true positiveness of a malware sample by checking that the corresponding packages are absent in PyPI~\cite{Mehedi25}.
+For instance, reflecting a lack of data and code sharing~\cite{SEI25, Zheng18}, as well as a lack of good benchmark datasets~\cite{Botacin21, Zahan24}, some studies have attempted to verify a true positiveness of a malware sample by checking that the malware packages are absent in PyPI~\cite{Mehedi25}.
 Clearly, such a check is misleading or at least a poor choice due to the prevalence of malware in PyPI too.
-Instead, a starting point for further research might be to evaluate the performance of existing commercial malware detection engines in the programming ecosystem context.\footnote{~\url{https://www.virustotal.com/}} It may well be that detection accuracy is not as good as with other, more conventional malware variants usually distributed as binaries.
+Instead, a starting point for further research might be to evaluate the performance of existing commercial malware detection engines in the programming ecosystem context.\footnote{~\url{https://www.virustotal.com/}} It may be that detection accuracy is not as good as with other, more conventional malware variants usually distributed as binaries.
 There is also room for more practice-oriented work regarding takedown efficiency, which seems to be suboptimal according to existing research~\cite{Cao22}.
 Though, takedowns and clean-ups reiterate also the point about curated lists and signing---it is debatable to which areas future efforts should be allocated.
+Finally, the earlier point about the effectiveness of typo-squatting should be evaluated also against the new issues brought by large language models~\cite{Register25, Luo25}.
+By hypothesis, susceptibility to typo-squatting increases when using these~models.